(Alleged violator is a non-faculty member. For violations involving a faculty member see Sexual Harassment – Faculty member)

 - a.
 Your immediate supervisor, appropriate School Dean or Chairperson.

 - b.
-Counselor/Advisor in Counseling and Psychological Services.
+Counselor/Advisor in Counseling and Prevention Services.

 - c.
 The Vice President for Student Life.